severalnines/ccx-docs/docs/admin/Installation/architecture.md

 Deployment of a datastore is executed as a job.
 Moreover, one component called the CCX deployer is responsible for infrastructure creation and destruction.
 Creating a datastore involves the following steps:
 - create the VM
-- create network and attach to the VM
+- create network and attach to the VM.
-- allocate a public ip and and attac
+- allocate a public ip and and attach to the VM.
-- create storage and attach to the vm
+- create storage and attach to the VM.
 - update ExternalDNS.

 If any resource cannot be allocated, then the creation will fail, and it is up to the deployment job to retry.